abdala9512/abdala9512/README.md

 ## My portfolio

 ...
-In progress .. meanwhile yo can take a look at my repositories
+In progress...
+Meanwhile yo can take a look at my repositories